Sandy Duncan: Personal life

 Duncan met singer-actor Bruce Scott (born Bruce Scott Zaharaides) during the Off-Broadway production of Your Own Thing, and they were married in September 1968.
 Their divorce, finalized in October 1972, was caused by tensions resulting from Duncan's success and rise to stardom.
 Duncan told People magazine in 1979 that "It was very threatening to Bruce."

 Her second marriage was to Dr. Thomas Calcaterra on January 10, 1973; it lasted until 1979.
 Duncan met Calcaterra when he was a consulting surgeon for her brain-tumor surgery.
 This marriage also failed, according to Duncan, because of the demands of her 1978 nightclub act and her refusal to remain at home to be a good "doctor's wife."

 Since July 21, 1980, Duncan has been married to actor and choreographer Don Correia.
-They have two sons, born in 1982 and 1984.
-She and her husband, who performed together on stage before they wed, live in Connecticut.
+They have two sons.
+The couple performed together on stage before they wed, live in Connecticut.

-Taylorville, Illinois (near Springfield) named a street, Sandy Duncan Drive, in her honor.
+Taylorville, Illinois named a street, Sandy Duncan Drive, in her honor.
 Her character in Funny Face and The Sandy Duncan Show, Sandy Stockton, is from Taylorville.